mohamedMRG7/My-Store/README.md

 # MyStore

-E-Commerice application That allow you to buy diffrent products and control your cart in easy way
+E-Commerce application That allows you to buy different products and control your cart in an easy way

 ## Development server
 1-Go to project folder 'My-Store' in cmd